What are the Benefits of Reading a PDF on a Kindle?

-There are plenty of benefits to converting a PDF to Kindle format when you’re specifically looking to use them on your Kindle device.
+There are plenty of benefits to converting a PDF to Kindle format so that you can access your documents on your Kindle device.

 What is the difference between an eBook and a PDF?

 Both PDFs and eBooks are digital text files.
-However, while eReaders like Amazon’s Kindle can display PDFs, they are static and cannot be edited or manipulated – which PDFs can.
+While eReaders like Amazon’s Kindle can display PDFs, they are static and cannot be edited or manipulated, unlike eBooks.

 An eBook file is designed to be malleable.
-Users can change the font and font size, increase line spacing, highlight text and find the meaning of words by clicking on them.
-This is why eBook formats like EPUB and MOBI are generally preferred for displaying books digitally.
+Users can change the font and font size, increase line spacing, highlight text and find the meaning of words by clicking them.
+This is why eBook formats like EPUB and MOBI are generally preferred for displaying books digitally, and why it’s a good idea to convert your PDFs into a readable format for your Kindle.

 What file format does Kindle use?